-Unions have rights under the current legislative framework to represent their members and be involved in furthering the interests of their members on a collective basis.
+Unions have rights to represent their members and be involved in furthering the interests of their members on a collective basis.
 Many of those rights are enforceable.

 Where a union's members are employed by an employer, the Employment Relations Act 2000 recognises that there is an employment relationship between the employer and the union.
 This relationship contains enforceable rights as distinct from those rights that are created when an applicable collective agreement becomes binding on the parties.